0x5bfa/WindowsAppSDK/docs/TRIAGE.md

 Because many groups are involved in the Windows App SDK, we have area-... labels to help filter issues further for triage.

-## Area Labels
-Area labels are the labels (create new ones as needed); there can be multiple area labels.

-* area-AppContainer
-* area-Developer tools
-* area-Input injection
-* area-Media
-* area-Packaging
-* area-Projections
-* area-UWP
-* area-Win32
-* area-etc.

 ## Triage Process